progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 How you actually decide what's "big", "medium" or "small" is up to you.
 Experience shows you should test your to-dos against several criteria and choose their belonging according to your guts feeling:

-* How much time does it cost you to get done?
+* How much time does it costs you to get done?
-* How much energy does it cost you to get it done?
+* How much energy does it costs you to get done?
 * How big is the impact of the task once done?
-* For how long are you finding excuses to not work on this item?
+* For how long are you finding excuses and avoid working on this?
 * _Insert your personal criteria here ..._

-Of course the answers to these questions can change over time.
-That's why you should revise your todos regularly.
+Of course the answers to these questions change over time.
+So you should revise your todos regularly.

 To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.